DavidNix/indie/README.md

 ![indie-logo.png](indie-logo.png)

-Why does JS have all the fun?
+Why does JS, Rails, Django, and Phoenix have all the fun?

 Let's use a Go stack for quickly building ideas.

-Why not Rails, Django, or Phoenix?
+**Important**: This is not a framework.
+It's boilerplate.
+A template.

-Sure, if you enjoy the hell that is dynamically typed languages.
+After you create your project, use or discard what you wish.

 ## The Stack